frdel/agent-zero/docs/installation.md

 - **Manual Update:** Alternatively, you can manually download the latest version of Agent Zero from the [releases page](https://github.com/frdel/agent-zero/releases).
 The only folders that you must save to retain custom data are the following: `/memory`, `/knowledge`.
 If you have created custom `instruments` or `prompts` you must save their dirs as well.

+> [!IMPORTANT]
-   If you update manually, beware: save your .env file with the API keys, and look for new dependencies in requirements.txt.
-If any changes are made in the updated version, you have to execute this command inside the a0 conda env after activating it:
+> If you update manually, beware: save your .env file with the API keys, and look
+> for new dependencies in requirements.txt.
+If any changes are made in the updated
+> version, you have to execute this command inside the a0 conda env after activating it:

       pip install -r requirements.txt